Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/iterable.md

 Amplitude Data's Iterable integration lets you stream your Amplitude event data straight to Iterable with just a few clicks.

+!!!note "Send Amplitude cohorts to Iterable"

+    This integration sends Amplitude events to Iterable.
+There is a separate integration to send cohorts.
+See [Send cohorts to Iterable](iterable-cohort.md) for information.

 ## Considerations

 - You must have an Iterable account.